 Whenever I conduct a training course in any of the Microsoft products, I always touch on the Clipboard group of tools.
 These include the Cut, Copy and Paste functions and almost all users have some type of experience using these tools.
 What many users have not utilised is the fourth little icon in this group called Format Painter.

 Format Painter is a quick and easy way to copy the formatting from one location to another.
 I use this on a very regular basis and it replaces the need to format different pieces of text multiple times.
-I am often asked “why don’t you just create a style?” and whilst that is certainly an option, you may not want a style created for every single set of formatting which can be contained within a document.
+I am often asked “why don’t you just create a style?” and whilst that is certainly an option, you may not want a style created for every single set of formatting which can be used within a document.

 The format painter will copy the font style, size, font colour, and other characteristics of the text you select but will not copy the actual text so if you like the look/feel of some text in a document, you can easily replicate it using this function.
 This feature comes in very handy where a document has been created by another user; instead of going through and working out how they have achieved a certain look, just use Format Painter to copy it within the same document or even across to a new document.

-In this example I use Format Painter within Microsoft Word, however the process is the same in Excel and PowerPoint.
+In this example I use Format Painter within Microsoft Word, however, the process is the same in Excel and PowerPoint.
 You can even use Format Painter when creating email messages in Outlook.

 To use Format Painter, follow these steps: